Augmentations, Fillings, and Clusters for 2-Bridge Links: Cluster Structure on the Ungraded Augmentation Variety

 Note that these assignments coincide with the cluster localization in Proposition \ref{prop: cluster localization}, with $u$ (resp. $v$) being replaced by the product of base points (frozen cluster variables) that are already sandwiched between $a_{i-1}$ and $a_i$ (resp. $a_i$ and $a_{i+1}$) before the pinching, and with $r_{i-1}$ being replaced by $us_iv$.
 This shows that each pinching induces a cluster localization of the cluster variety $\Aug_u(\Lambda_+)$.
 After cluster localizing at all the $l$ many mutable vertices, we obtain a cluster torus chart with local coordinates $s_i$'s, which can then be naturally identified with the ungraded augmentation variety $\Aug_u(\Lambda_-)$. \end{proof}

 \begin{prop} Every cluster torus chart in $\Aug_u(\Lambda_+)$ can be obtained as the image of $\Phi_{L_P}$ for some admissible pinching sequence $P$. \end{prop} \begin{proof} Recall from Lemma \ref{lem: product of cluster varieties} that every cluster seed in a product of cluster varieties is a product of cluster seeds.
 Thus, it suffices to show that every cluster seed in each block of the $2$-bridge Legendrian link can be obtained through an admissible pinching sequence.
-To do so, we can homotope the $n$-gon so that all its vertices line up in a straight line, with the unique ``frozen'' side represented by a large semicircular arc below the line and all the remaining sides represented by small semicircular arcs below the line.
+To do so, we can homotope the $n$-gon described in the proof of Theorem \ref{thm: cluster structure on augmentation variety} so that all its vertices line up in a straight line, with the unique ``frozen'' side represented by a large semicircular arc below the line.
+More specifically, in the case of the first block, we introduce a blank vertex as the leftmost vertex of the $n_1+1$-gon and the remaining vertices are labeled by $a_1,\ldots, a_{n_1}$.
+Similarly, the vertices of the $n_i$-gon corresponding to the $i$th block are labeled by $a_{m_{i-1}+1}, \ldots, a_{m_i}$ and the vertices of the $n_k$-gon corresponding to the $k$th block are labeled by $a_{m_{k-1}+1},\ldots, a_{m_k}$.
+Note that, while the introduction of the blank vertex is necessary to match the continuant polynomial coming from the first block to the equation cutting out $\Gr^\circ_{2, n_1+1}$, as described in the proof of Theorem \ref{thm: cluster structure on augmentation variety}, it is always one of the vertices on either side of the ``frozen" edge and thus never appears as part of a pinching sequence; likewise for $a_{m_{i-1}+1}$, $1< i< k$.
+Following this homotopy, we represent all of the remaining sides of the $n$-gon by small semicircular arcs below the line connecting vertices $a_j$ and $a_{j+1}$.
 For any given triangulation $\tau$, we similarly draw the diagonals present in $\tau$ with semicircular arcs.
 We then go from top to bottom through the diagonals present in $\tau$, and read off the vertex opposite to each of these diagonals.
 (If there is ambiguity in determining which one among a few diagonals is higher than the others, then any choice of ordering these diagonals will work.)
 The resulting list gives an admissible pinching sequence for that block.
 The total admissible pinching sequence can be any shuffling of these pinching sequences for a given block.
-See Figure \ref{fig: triangulation} for an example for the first block with $n_1=6$ as well as~\cite[Section 2.1]{Hughes2023} for an explicit method for relating pinching sequences of $(2, n)$ torus links to triangulations. \end{proof}
+See Figure \ref{fig: triangulation} for an example for the first block with $n_1=6$ as well as~\cite[Section 2.3.1]{Hughes2023} for an explicit method for relating pinching sequences of $(2, n)$ torus links to triangulations. \end{proof}

 \begin{exmp} The initial cluster seed described in Theorem \ref{thm: cluster structure on augmentation variety} can be obtained from the admissible pinching sequence $(1,\dots, {m_1-1},{m_1+2},\dots, {m_2-1},\dots, m_{k-2}+2,\dots, m_{k-1}-1,m_{k-1}+2,\dots, m_k)$.
 We call this the \emph{left-to-right pinching sequence}.
 However, this is not the only admissible pinching sequence that gives rise to this cluster seed.
 The phenomenon of different pinching sequences giving rise to the same cluster seed has been observed in previous works, e.g., \cite{Pan, Gao_shen_weng_2, CGGLSS}. \end{exmp}